Luxury Travel with Points and Miles

 • Capital One Venture X

-5X points on flights booked directly with airlines or through Amex Travel
+5X on flights booked directly with airlines or Amex Travel, 5X on prepaid hotels booked with Amex Travel

 Everyday Spending